zeinkap/cypress-heroes-app/README.md

 # Cypress Testing Angular Based Application

-This repo was forked from https://github.com/cypress-io/cypress-heroes-app to practice Cypress testing (End to end & API testing)
+This repo was forked from https://github.com/cypress-io/cypress-heroes-app to practice Cypress testing (End to end & API testing) on Angular application

 ## Getting Started